yelog/ideavim-cmdfloat/README.md

 - Skips initialization in headless, LightEdit, or non-Normal mode editors to reduce accidental triggers.

 ## Usage

+Search for the plugin name `Vim CmdFloat` in the plugin marketplace, then install it.

 - Make sure IdeaVim is installed and the editor is in Normal mode.
 - Press `:` for Ex commands or `/` and `?` for search; the overlay appears automatically.
 - Press `Enter` to submit.
 The command is replayed in IdeaVim; press `Esc` to close without executing.